A close up of Sulawesi crested macaque

 • Introduction

 Sulawesi crested macaques are diurnal primates that like to spend their day foraging on the forest floor.
-They are very social animals that live in large groups consisting of an Alpha male, multiple breeding females and their offspring.
+They are very social animals that live in groups consisting of an alpha male, multiple breeding females and their offspring.
 Grooming is an important behaviour, that occurs between group members, which helps to maintain strong bonds as well as aiding in parasite removal.

-• Threats/ Conservation
+• Conservation

-There has been a loss of up to 80% of its population in the last 30 years due to ongoing habitat loss and illegal hunting for meat.
+There has been a loss of almost 80% of the population in the last 30 years due to ongoing habitat loss and illegal hunting for meat.
+Trapping for the pet trade and indiscriminate trapping are also influencing the population.

 There are estimated to be less than 6000 individuals on Sulawesi Island with approximately 100,000, that have been introduced, on nearby islands.